mdingena/breakers-guild/organisation.md

 To some, ship-breaking is considered a form of art.
 The **Discipline** department monitors all activities related to the ship-breaking vocation.
 It defines and advocates the [Breaker's Code](/conduct/introduction), formalising the way the Guild expects breakers to accomplish their tasks.

 ## Security

+A small but vital department of the organisation, **Security** provides escort for our members and equipment.
+Considering its size, this department only escorts the Guild's internal operations.